rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

 <!-- ======================================================================= -->
 ## no more than one CE per CSS

 In case there is a set `s` that has a CSS such that `(#css(s) > 1)` one can reduce the CSS by removing any additional CE from each set in `rp(s) := A*(s)`.

 <!-- ======================================================================= -->
 ## index-based CEs

-Even though it would not be a necessity, one should use the index-based id of each set as the CE of such a set.
+Even though it is not a necessity, one should use the index-based id of each set as the CE of such a set.

 In case set `s` has a non-index CE, one should remove `ce(s)` from each set in `rp(s)` and then add `id(s)` to these sets instead.

 <!-- ======================================================================= -->
-## empty root sets /non-parent
+## empty root sets, non-parent

 A root set that has no child set may have an empty CSS.
 That is because there is no relationship with another set that will have to be determined.
 Hence,